Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 WP Engine load test report.
 Average response time: 19ms

-Our historical record shows WP Engine had made several improvements in their infrastructure fixing the shortfalls like slow TTFB, which they had earlier.
-The major improvement comes from integrating the Cloudflare edge caching, which skyrocketed their overall performance across all tests.
+Our historical record shows that WP Engine has made several improvements to their infrastructure, addressing shortfalls such as slow TTFB that they previously experienced.
+The major improvement comes from integrating Cloudflare edge caching, which significantly improved their overall performance across all tests.
 There are things like Uptime that can’t be fixed with Cloudflare and WP Engine did a great job in improving their uptime, which indicates they have upgraded the servers along with better resources.

-Coming to features, WP Engine includes whatever you expect from a managed WordPress host.
-They have automated backups stored for up to 30 days, staging/dev/production environment, global data center locations, security fixes, Layer 3+4 DDoS protection, etc.
+Regarding features, WP Engine includes everything you expect from a managed WordPress host.
+They have automated backups stored for up to 30 days, as well as staging, development, and production environments, global data center locations, security fixes, and Layer 3+4 DDoS protection, among other features.

 Pricing: